-Care.

-There was the complaints processes as well.
-We'd have an awareness of complaints within Specialties and within the Services.
-They would be reviewed through the Assistant Director.
-We had meetings where the complaints within the Specialties would be -- you'd have some oversight of what complaints were about, so if there was any themes from them -- I've lost train of thought now, sorry.

-16 34 Q. You are describing the various issues that could come 17 before either of those two forums, either Patient 18 Safety or the Governance Committee?
+1 with other AMDs, I would have sat on that, which is 2 where the reports were presented and signed off.
+Then, 3 following them reports, recommendations, some would 4 have responsibilities within me or the teams working as 5 part of the Clinical Teams within Surgery and Elective 14:29 6 Care.
+7 8 There was the complaints processes as well.
+We'd have 9 an awareness of complaints within Specialties and 10 within the Services.
+They would be reviewed through 14:29 11 the Assistant Director.
+We had meetings where the 12 complaints within the Specialties would be you'd 13 have some oversight of what complaints were about, so 14 if there was any themes from them I've lost train of 15 thought now, sorry.
+14:30 16 34 Q. You are describing the various issues that could come 17 before either of those two forums, either Patient 18 Safety or the Governance Committee?
+19 Α. Yes.

-A. Yes.
 Then there was also some oversight of litigation.

-We were made aware of any litigation, potential

-litigation, and also made aware of any outcomes of

-litigation again to be able to look for themes.

-Is there potential within that kind of system where perhaps you are getting individualised reports of patient endangerment, or a complaint, or a risk; is there a potential within that system to draw separate straws in the wind together and to identify perhaps in an individual practitioner a cause for concern?

-Unfortunately, my experience is that the potential of
+20 We were made aware of any litigation, potential 14:30 21 litigation, and also made aware of any outcomes of 22 litigation again to be able to look for themes.
+23 35 Q. Is there potential within that kind of system where 24 perhaps you are getting individualised reports of 25 patient endangerment, or a complaint, or a risk; is 14:31 26 there a potential within that system to draw separate 27 straws in the wind together and to identify perhaps in 28 an individual practitioner a cause for concern?
+29 Α. Unfortunately, my experience is that the potential of

 1 that lies within the individuals who are perhaps 2 receiving all of that.
-I think it's pertinent too, as 3 you said, the AMD role; if you have a period of time 4 without one, and as I have said in my statement, "and 5 no handover", so I'm perhaps unaware of things that 14:3 6 have come before me, so I'm starting with a fresh page, 7 and so if it's reliant on me to draw strands together 8 or a pattern together, it will take a period of time 9 for me to develop that pattern recognition.
-10 36 Q. Does the Head of Service on the Operational side, did 14:3 11 Mrs. Corrigan attend either of those kinds of meetings, 12 or were these Clinical meetings?
-13 Α. So, the Patient Safety meetings, Mrs. Corrigan would 14 have attended but covered both ENT and Urology, so 15 would not have attended all of one Speciality, so would 14:3 16 have attended one sometimes, and one another time.
+I think it's pertinent too, as 3 you said, the AMD role; if you have a period of time 4 without one, and as I have said in my statement, "and 5 no handover", so I'm perhaps unaware of things that 14:31 6 have come before me, so I'm starting with a fresh page, 7 and so if it's reliant on me to draw strands together 8 or a pattern together, it will take a period of time 9 for me to develop that pattern recognition.
+10 36 Q. Does the Head of Service on the Operational side, did 14:32 11 Mrs. Corrigan attend either of those kinds of meetings, 12 or were these Clinical meetings?
+13 Α. So, the Patient Safety meetings, Mrs. Corrigan would 14 have attended but covered both ENT and Urology, so 15 would not have attended all of one Speciality, so would 14:32 16 have attended one sometimes, and one another time.
 17 I mentioned that the Assistant Director would have had 18 meetings, and I mentioned complaints.
 There would be 19 a regular meeting of him with the team where she would 20 have been part of that meeting.
-14:3 21 37 Q. Just scroll down to WIT-5399, just two pages down, 22 under the heading "Clinical Governance 23 responsibilities".
+14:32 21 37 Q. Just scroll down to WIT-5399, just two pages down, 22 under the heading "Clinical Governance 23 responsibilities".
 This draws out some of the systems 24 and processes I think you were referring to, 25 Mr. Haynes.
-It says in the second paragraph: 14:3 26 take remedial action when Patient Safety issues arise."

-"You will be directly responsible to the Director of Acute Services for Patient Safety.
-This includes ensuring processes are in place to identify, review and
+It says in the second paragraph: 14:33 26 27 "You will be directly responsible to the Director of 28 Acute Services for Patient Safety.
+This includes 29 ensuring processes are in place to identify, review and